inventmarine/open-tds-meter-esphome/README.md

 3. **Understanding K-Value**:
    - The K-value is a calibration coefficient that compensates for sensor variations
    - Default K-value is 1.0
-   - After calibration, both sensors will use the same K-value
+   - After calibration, each sensor maintains its own K-value
    - The K-value is saved and persists through power cycles
    - You can reset to default calibration using the `Reset TDS Calibration` button